brutus/boozelib/README.rst

   stats in the given number of *minutes*.

 See the documentation inside the source file (``boozelib.py``) for more information and other probably helpful stuff.

-You can browse the full documentation_ online.
+You can browse the full documentation_ online, there is also a quick overview_ of all available constants and functions.
 Or you can get help with ``pydoc boozelib``, if you already got **boozelib** installed.

 If you're interested in the used formulas, see the source and documentation or browse the formulas_ online (maybe easier to read).